lcs-alt-gh/GA_Portfolio_Project/README.md

 stage**, peaking at the final Checkout → Purchase step, pointing to checkout/payment friction as the most likely cause rather than a general browsing problem.

-**Recommendation:** Prioritize an audit of the  mobile checkout process.
+**Recommendation:** Prioritize an audit of the  mobile checkout process to better understand why customers are lost here.

 ---